HAL-guru/hal.guru-docs/README.md

 ## Installation

-The documentation is built with MkDocs (Material theme) and mkdocs-macros-plugin.
+The documentation is built with `mkdocs`ś (material theme) and `mkdocs-macros-plugin`.
 Macros let you inject variables, simple logic, and external data into Markdown pages, making docs more dynamic and easier to maintain.

 Prerequisites: